rosestrauss1/Credit_Risk_Analysis/README.md

 There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)

-* Naive Random Oversampling
+* Naive Random Oversampling: The balanced accuracy score is .
+The precision is and the recall score is .
-* SMOTE Oversampling
+* SMOTE Oversampling: The balanced accuracy score is .
+The precision is and the recall score is .
-* Undersampling Results
+* Undersampling Results: The balanced accuracy score is .
+The precision is and the recall score is .
-* Comination Results
+* Comination Results: The balanced accuracy score is .
+The precision is and the recall score is .
-* Balanced Random Forest Classifier Results
+* Balanced Random Forest Classifier Results: The balanced accuracy score is .
+The precision is and the recall score is .
-* Easy Ensemble AdaBoost Classifier Results
+* Easy Ensemble AdaBoost Classifier Results: The balanced accuracy score is .
+The precision is and the recall score is .